-H. Transportation as a criterion for selecting future magnet candidates
+G. Transportation as a criterion for selecting future magnet candidates

 The District considered transportation as a criterion for assessing the strength or weakness of potential candidates for future designations as magnet or Integrated schools.
 The committee incorporated transportation considerations when selecting the nine magnet candidates from the initial list of 17 schools.
 Using Versitrans software, the Transportation department assessed existing transportation routes for the 17 schools to identify routes that could improve integration, to evaluate travel times, and to form an overall transportation picture for each initial magnet candidate - including potential transportation costs.
 In assessing routes, they used the census maps to determine whether current routes existed between the school and the targeted census tracts.
 The committee used this evaluation in eliminating schools as magnet candidates.
-If current transportation routes existed between the school and targeted demographic census tracts, the committee used this as a positive factor and the magnet candidate remained on the list.
-If transportation routes did not exist, and routes created would need to extend beyond 20-30 minute travel times, the Committee evaluated this as a negative factor.
+If current transportation routes did not exist, and routes created would need to extend beyond 20-30 minute travel times, the Committee evaluated this as a negative factor.
 The committee eliminated five schools where transportation would be too costly.